 2. Fatty Fish

 Fatty fish is known to exert a positive effect on the heart and cholesterol.
 It is found to lower triglyceride levels in the blood.
-The beneficial effect on TG and heart is due to the presence of omega-3 fatty acids.
-It is a type of polyunsaturated fats which are known to lower the levels of bad cholesterol and TG and improve the heart function.
+The beneficial effect on triglycerides and heart is due to the presence of omega-3 fatty acids.
+It is a type of polyunsaturated fats which are known to lower the levels of bad cholesterol and triglycerides and improve heart function.

 According to the American Heart Association, eating two servings of fatty fish per week is good for the heart.
 Doing so can decrease your risk of heart disease by around 36%.
-Another study revealed that consuming salmon at least twice a week can significantly lower TG levels.
-So do not forget to include fatty fish rich in omega-3 fats such as salmon, herring, sardines, mackerel and tuna in the diet to improve your TG levels and keep cholesterol in control.
+Another study revealed that consuming salmon at least twice a week can significantly lower triglycerides.
+So do not forget to include fatty fish rich in omega-3 fats such as salmon, herring, sardines, mackerel and tuna in the diet to improve your triglyceride levels and keep cholesterol under control.

 Nuts are undoubtedly one of the best sources of fiber, omega-3 fatty acids, and unsaturated fats, all of which are heart-healthy nutrients.
 As these are obtained from trees, they are rich in plant fats, sterols, and nutrients which are good for overall health.
 These nutrients contain compounds which can help lower blood triglycerides.
 Studies have shown that a serving of tree nuts can lower triglyceride levels by 2.2 mg/dL.